Dogs On Acid: Present forum

 Next to a community which holds over 87,000 members, the website features: an Editorial section, stores selling merchandise and - in cooperation with Track It Down - online music downloads, an image gallery, an online radio and an audio section, showcasing the latest tracks from the scene.
 The Grid, the website's music production section, is the birthplace of many new D&B talent.
 Noisia, Pendulum, Alix Perez, Danny Byrd and Data to name a few, were regular contributors before gaining any mainstream popularity.
 Next to this, most D&B artists and promoters are or were regular contributors to the community.
 Dogs On Acid also runs various music labels: Breakbeat Kaos, Dogs On Acid and Under Construction and promotes and organises various parties worldwide.

 The Grid (Production side) holds monthly Q&A Sessions where posters and members ask questions to notable producers and artists.
 Members of the grid also collaborate to their 'Grid wiki'.
 The board holds more ambiguous discussions than in its early days.
 Mary Anne Hobbs announced during an interview "Everything happens on-line.
 The forums and the bloggers are running things - dubstepforum.com and dogsonacid.com are phenomenal".

 Public perception, controversy and rivalry

-Dogs On Acid's arch-rivals are Drum & Bass Arena.
-A relationship between both forums that is light-hearted, where both production sub-forums have competitions for best track and mixes; this brings the comprehensive community together.
+Dogs On Acid's competitors are Drum & Bass Arena.
+A relationship between both forums that is light-hearted, where both production sub-forums have competitions for best track and mixes, bringing the comprehensive community together.